ruskakimov/kakimov.com/_posts/react-data-fetching.md

 loading state after the request had failed.

 The problem is that the above code won't be called synchronously after the effect clean up.
-Instead they will be added to the [microtask queue](https://javascript.info/microtask-queue).
+Instead these callbacks will be added to the [microtask queue](https://javascript.info/microtask-queue).
 Thus this code will execute **AFTER** the second effect.

 Hence this is the lifecycle of our `loading` state: